 Once you've dislodged the blockage, flush the drain thoroughly with water to remove any remaining debris.

-Monitor your drains
+Preventing future blockages: Monitor your drains

-By checking your drains regularly, you should be able to catch the start of any minor blockages before they get worse.
+If you inspect your drains regularly, you should be able to catch the start of any minor blockages before they get worse.

 Dispose of waste correctly